ywangnccu/ywang/FAMOUS_QUOTES_FROM_BUFFETT_ON_MONEY_INVESTING_AND_BUSINESS.md

 Risk comes from not knowing what you're doing.

- (I appreciate the Goodreads for providing the quotes from investor Buffett.
+ (I appreciate Goodreads for providing the quotes from investor Buffett.
 Please let me know if it is against the copyright.)